 It is unlikely that you will ever confront a Mafia hit man.
 A professional smack-down artist.
 A cool-under-fire master assassin like Tom Cruise in Collateral (2004) or even Samuel L. Jackson and John Travolta in Pulp Fiction (1994).
-As a member of the concealed carry community, you are, however, protecting yourself from being murdered when confronting a thug.
-You are protecting from the incidental criminal who sees or imagines an opportunity to steal from you or molest your daughter, the incidental jerk who lacks a social “NO” button.
+As a member of the concealed carry community, you are, however, protecting yourself from being murdered by the incidental criminal who sees or imagines an opportunity to steal from you or molest your daughter; the incidental jerk who lacks a social “NO” button.
 This guy is not highly educated and does not work for a living — at least not in the customary manner (40-50 hours a week with a regular paycheck).
 He’s impulsive and he’s lazy.

 The American Psychological Association (APA) writes about “The Criminal Mind” as if crime is simply biology gone bad; as if some birth defect is responsible for mugging your wife or stealing your car or beating you senseless if it does not agree with your politics and thus the criminal individual should not be held responsible, accountable:

 - “The amygdala — a part of the brain involved in fear, aggression and social interactions — is implicated in crime.”
 And there’s this: